 It was a really good morning, but a tiring one too.
 I spent the morning in the clinic praying with patients before and after they saw the nurses.
 Ultimately it was a morning of love.
 The glory of God came out in the Peruvian sun, as well as in the smiles of His people who were touched by His love.

 The morning started out relatively simple with a returning patient that came to see me, not the nurse.
 That’s a good sign the Holy Spirit was at work and another very good sign I did not completely offend her with my poor “Spanglish”.
 A second patient arrives quickly after the first.
 Then this woman wonders down the hall out of curiosity.
 We ask her if she wants prayer or has any questions.
 She says, she was curious as to what we were doing.
 We tell her we are praying and she’s welcome to come in.
 Although, she’s slightly hesitant she agrees and sits down.

 This morning was significantly different than previous days praying in the clinic.
 I was accompanied by Peruvian man who happens to be an ER Doctor in the states.
 He’s in Piura working on a clean water project in the village of Monte Castillo.
 I’ve been out there this trip more than any other village.

 He had a free morning and so I asked him to join me and translate.
 Having him to translate was a huge blessing by God!
 Huge!
 Most days, I’m alone and get by with the help of Google translator and the little Spanish I do know.
 Additionally, I have them read a short summary so they know what to do.
-Although, that’s complicated when they can’t read or forget their glasses or have no glasses at all which in common in poverty.
+Although, that’s complicated when they can’t read or forget their own glasses or have no glasses at all which in common in poverty.

 I imagine for this doctor this was a new experience.
 I was the one asking the diagnostic questions and not him.
 He was just the translator.